XanderXAJ/mastercardConvert/README.md

 # Known issues

 MasterCard don't tend to publish today's exchange rates until part way through the day; this is also affected by your time zone.
-This means that sometimes the excahnge rates for today might not be available.
+This means that sometimes the exchange rates for today might not be available.